KareemWilson/To-do-list/README.md

 ## Getting Started

-**clone this repo and go live with this awesome application.**

-To get a local copy up and running follow these simple example steps.
+**To get a local copy up and running follow these simple example steps.**

+- Step 0: Clone this repo ...
+- Step 1: (run npm i) to install webpack and other dependancies  ...
+- Step 2: (npm run start), this command starts the webpack dev server ...
+- step 3: Enjoy...

 ## Authors